livepeer/explorer/ROI.md

 Where $n$ is the number of rounds (up to 90 rounds depending on the time the orchestrator has been active) and $rewardCalls$ is the count of successful reward calls.

-They also have $l_{orch}$ which is the active stake they currently have on the network.
+An orchestrator also has $l_{orch}$ which is the active stake they currently have on the network.

-Orchestrators earn fees for work performed, and the average is taken over the course of 90 days as $v_{daily}$, which is denominated in ETH.
+Lastly, orchestrators earn fees for work performed, and the average is taken over the course of 90 days as $v_{daily}$, which is denominated in ETH.

 ### Protocol Parameters